-Our facility currently operates two cell sorters.
-Our Aria I is configured similarly to the LSRIIB analyzer with a violet/blue/yellow-green/red laser combination, but with only 2 options off the violet laser.
-The Aria II is configured with a UV/violet/blue/red laser combination similar to the Fortessa B analyzer, but with only 3 options off the violet laser.
+Our facility currently operates three cell sorters.
+Our Aria I is configured similarly to the LSRIB analyzer with a violet/blue/yellow-green/red laser combination, but with only 2 options off the violet laser (14 parameters).
+The Aria II is configured with a UV/violet/blue/red laser combination similar to the Fortessa B analyzer, but with only 3 options off the violet laser (15 parameters).
 The instruments have comparable capabilities otherwise.
+Our Sony MA900 (starting June 1, 2019) is equipped with a violet/blue/yellow-green/red laser combination that allows for sorting on 12 parameters.

-We operate the sorters with dedicated staff personnel, so that individual researchers will not have to learn the technical operation details of these complex instruments.
-However, for individuals who would like to learn how to operate the sorters by themselves, for instance to allow for lengthy after-hours sorts, we can provide a detailed training.
+The Sony MA900 is available for 24/7 use to all trained staff.
+Training is one-on-one upon request.
+The Aria sorters are operated with dedicated staff personnel, so that individual researchers will not have to learn the technical operation details of these complex instruments.
+However, for individuals who would like to learn how to operate the Aria sorters by themselves, for instance to allow for lengthy after-hours sorts, we can provide a detailed training.